Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ![](./images/200/lab200-4.png)

--   Use the following command to copy APEX files into your database instance after navigating to the location of where your APEX files are located (Replace the zip file name and IP address with your own)
+-   Use the following command to copy APEX files into your database instance after navigating to the location of where your APEX files are located.
+Replace the zip file name and IP address with your own.

 	For Windows use PuTTY program